The Care And Feeding Of Your Good Bacteria

 Wait.
 What are polyphenols?

 You may have heard of polyphenols because of their power to prevent cancer.
 But what you most likely haven’t heard is that polyphenols also feed the good bacteria in your gut.
-And good bacteria produce key neurotransmitters like serotonin and energizing vitamins like your B-vitamins.
+And good bacteria produce key neurotransmitters like serotonin and energizing vitamins like B-vitamins.
 Sounds good, right?

 But here’s the complicated truth about the microbiome… it’s confusing!
 Even doctors are confused and many are in the dark about the importance of your microbiome.
-What’s exciting is that we are starting to get really sound information from the scientific community on how to best take care of these miraculous critters that inhabit your body.
+What’s exciting is that we are starting to get really sound information from the scientific community on how to best take care of these miraculous critters that inhabit our bodies.
 And this is information that I want to pass on to you today!